 A simple equation of calories in vs. calories out will cause your weight to go down.
 With that being said, do you know anyone who wants to count calories for the rest of their life??

 The simple fact is, whatever method you use to lose weight is the method that you will need to use to maintain your weight loss.
 You can’t simply do whatever you want with your diet once you lose weight.
 Otherwise, you will just gain it all back.

-Calorie Counting and Human Behavior
+Counting Calories and Human Behavior

 One of the reasons calorie counting doesn’t work long term (or doesn’t work at all for some people) is that it can cause a lot of feelings of restriction and deprivation.
 When you are used to eating a certain amount of food, it can be really hard to be suddenly restricted to eating a predetermined amount.

 Not only did it seem like all of my calories disappeared by midafternoon, but realizing I couldn’t eat as much food as I felt like I needed really bothered me.

 Instead of focusing less on my food when counting calories, I spent all of my time thinking about the food I couldn’t eat.
 Just knowing I couldn’t have it, made me want it even more than I normally would have.

-1 Reese’s Peanut Butter cup package is 232 calories.
-(They are my favorite 😒) Which, by itself, doesn’t sound too bad.
+1 Reese’s Peanut Butter cup package is 232 calories (My personal favorite).
+Which, by itself, doesn’t sound too bad.
 Maybe a reasonable snack depending on how many calories you are allotted each day.

 Let’s see what else is 232 calories:

-4.7 cups of strawberries
+- 4.7 cups of strawberries

-0.5 cups of almonds
+- 0.5 cups of almonds

-1 cup of chicken breast
+- 1 cup of chicken breast

-7.5 cups of broccoli
+- 7.5 cups of broccoli

 Do you see the problem yet?
 For 232 calories you could have a Reese’s Peanut Butter cup package that will taste amazing, but offer almost no nutritional value and be gone in the blink of an eye.

 On the other hand, for 232 calories you could have 1/2 cup of chicken breast, 1 cup of strawberries, 1 cup of broccoli, and still have a few calories left over.